-PVC Pipe Sizes and Uses & A Dripping Valve
+PVC Pipe Sizes and Types of Pipe

-PVC Pipe Sizes And Uses
+PVC Pipe Sizes - Thickness Matters

 QUESTION #1: Tim, I went to buy some plastic drain pipe and after looking at all the types my head started to hurt.
 I decided to leave the store and do some research.
 I’ve got several projects where I need a plastic pipe.
 I need to add a bathroom in a room addition, I need to replace old cracked clay downspout drain lines, and I want to install one of the linear french drains I saw on your website to dry out my basement.
 Can you give me a quick tutorial on the sizes and types of plastic pipe the average homeowner might use around her/his home?
 Lori M., Richmond, VA

 It’s fairly easy to get flummoxed like Lori did as there are so many different plastic pipes.
 Just ten days ago, I installed a somewhat special plastic pipe to vent my daughter’s new high-efficiency boiler.
 It was made from polypropylene and can withstand much higher temperatures than standard PVC that most plumbers might use.

 Watch this video of this amazing boiler or water heater vent pipe:

 It’s very important to realize that there are lots of different plastic pipes that you might use and the chemistry of them is quite complex.
 I’m just going to stick with the most basic ones you might run into or may be required to use by your local inspectors.